zpok3/Viva-New-Vegas-Unofficial-Wabbajack/README.md

  <a href="https://vivanewvegas.moddinglinked.com/">Home Page</a> ·
   <a href="https://vivanewvegas.moddinglinked.com/wabbajack.html">Official VNV WJ Readme</a>

 ---

+# Introduction

+Please read [here](https://vivanewvegas.moddinglinked.com/intro.html) for an overview to the modlist along with its requirements and recommended specs.

+# Setup

+Please read [here](https://vivanewvegas.moddinglinked.com/setup.html) for instructions on how to properly do a clean installation of the game.

 # Post Installation Steps

 **FNV4GB Patcher:**
 1. Under the `Post Installation` separator in MO2, right click on the mod `FNV 4GB Patcher` and select `Open in Explorer`